mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/schema-first-guide.md

 });
 ```

 And try to regenerate the entities...
 Oops, you'll crash the entity generator.
 What happened?
-The "Article" entity is involved in a M:N relationship, and upon trying to connect it on the Users end, it was not found, which is not OK.
+The "Article" entity is involved in an M:N relationship, and upon trying to connect it on the Users end, it was not found, which is not OK.
 This is now a case where we need to bring in `onProcessedMetadata`, so that we only swap our the class after the M:N discovery has already happened.

 Change the config to: